The-Affair-Magazine/theaffairmag/_posts/2021-06-31-afghanistan-war.md

 title: "The Afghanistan War"
 author: "Neve Walker"
 image: /images/post-images/june-2021/Afghanistan War.png
-excerpt: "The Afghanistan War is far from over, so why is no one talking about it?
-A brief description of the plan Biden has to remove all troops from Afghanistan."
+excerpt: "The Afghanistan War is far from over despite Biden's plans, so why is no one talking about it?"
 category: "Politics & World Events"
 ---
 Edited by: Myint Myat Theingi, Blogged by Sahithi Lingampalli